instadw/instadwell-blog/_posts/2025-10-20-co-living-vs-pg-which-one-is-better-for-comfort-and-cost.md

 If you’re looking for affordability and simplicity, a PG is a practical choice.
 But if you prioritize comfort, convenience, flexibility, and community, then Co-Living is the clear winner.

-Platforms like InstaDwell are revolutionizing how students and professionals find trusted accommodation — helping you live smarter, safer, and stress-free.
+Platforms like InstaDwell are revolutionizing the search experience by offering verified, secure housing as part of their [Student Rentals & Co-Living Assistance](https://instadwell.com/contact), making the entire process simpler for students and young professionals

 Because in the end, a good home isn’t just where you sleep — it’s where you belong.